NGC 782

 NGC 782 is a barred spiral galaxy located in the constellation Eridanus about 160 million light-years from the Milky Way.
 It was discovered by British astronomer John Herschel in 1834.

+Supernova

-A type Ia supernova designated SN 2011eb was discovered in this galaxy on July 9, 2011.
+One supernova has been observed in NGC 782.
+SN 2011eb (Type Ia, mag.
+15.2) was discovered by Berto Monard on July 9, 2011.
 It was positioned 29 arcsecond west and 34 arcsecond south of the galactic core.